unt-libraries/discover/README.md

 ```

 You should now be able to go to `localhost:3000` in your browser to see the running app.

-In the development environment, you can use Webpacker's live code reloading by
-running `yarn web:assetServer` in a separate terminal.

 **Solr configuration**